an• other here is a nomadic art residency, which aims to support artists, curators, and other art practitioners.

 an• other here is committed to produce and disseminate projects that experiment artistically with and through the richness of what is geographically close to the residency - otherness in proximity.

 In an era of deep changes, spatial perceptions are more prevalent within our shelters, and they alter our conception of the living and work places.
-Confronted by multiple boundaries, we are encouraged to explore the meanings of home and other everyday spaces, condensed in our nearby environment.
-This resonates with the practice of many artists, as their working habits are disrupted and confronted them even more with the notion of concealment.
-Whether it is the inaccessibility of their production sites or their exhibitions venues.
-They experience their living spaces intensely, transforming them into a receptacle of contestation, (re)invention and creation, bringing out new time-spaces.
-These engaged habitats indistinctly juxtapose individual (mental), relational (to others) and historical spaces that the guests will seek to translate in the frame of the residency an• other here.
+Confronted by multiple boundaries, we were encouraged to explore the meanings of home and other everyday spaces, condensed in our nearby environment.
+This resonated with the practice of many artists, as their working habits were disrupted and had confronted them even more with the notion of concealment.
+Whether it was the inaccessibility of their production sites or their exhibitions venues.
+They experienced their living spaces intensely, transforming them into a receptacle of contestation, (re)invention and creation, bringing out new time-spaces.
+These engaged habitats indistinctly juxtaposed individual (mental), relational (to others) and historical spaces that the artists Asìs Ybarra, Laure Catugier, Alan Affichard and Aiko Shimotsuma translated in the frame of the residency an• other here.

 is an independent curator.
-Her curatorial practice has been developed through collaborative projects in Berlin, Paris, and Tbilisi since 2015.
-Livia is co-founder of the young curators collective Polynome, an association created following her masters studies Sciences et Technique de l’Exposition, Paris 1 Panthéon-Sorbonne.
-Based in Paris, this initiative operates in an informal and decentralized way.
+Her curatorial practice has been developed through collaborative projects in Berlin and Paris since 2015.
+Livia runs actively an• other here residency and is a member of c-e-a.
+She is also co-founder of the young curators collective Polynome.
+Based in Marseille, this initiative operates in an informal and decentralized way.
 The topics that are explored focus mainly on the social and democratic artistic practices that emerge in response to the current system dominated by late capitalism.